Jeremy Christie

-Jeremy John Christie (born 22 May 1983) is a New Zealand international footballer who most recently played for FC Tampa Bay in the North American Soccer League.
+Jeremy John Christie (born 22 May 1983) is a New Zealand former footballer who played as a midfielder.

 Christie specialises in central midfield and as a defender.
 Christie was part of the selected All Whites squad which competed at the 2010 FIFA World Cup.

 Career

 Club

 Christie has played for a number of teams since making his professional debut in 1999.
 He has played with Barnsley FC, Football Kingz, New Zealand Knights, Perth Glory and Wellington Phoenix.

 Christie signed with A-league expansion club Wellington Phoenix from Perth Glory for the start of the 2007–08 season and joined up with fellow All Whites Shane Smeltz, Glen Moss, Tim Brown and Mark Paston.
 He made 27 appearances in two seasons with the Phoenix before leaving at the conclusion of the 2008–09 season.

 Christie then went in search of regular playing time to boost his All Whites selection chances for the 2010 FIFA World Cup and signed with FC Tampa Bay of the North American Soccer League on 21 January 2010.
 Christie made his first team debut in their opening match of the 2010 season – a 1–0 home win over Crystal Palace Baltimore F.C. in which he provided the game-winning goal assist.

 Christie scored his first goal for Tampa Bay in a 2–2 draw with Austin Aztex FC, an 86th minute penalty kick to tie the game in front of a sell-out home crowd.

 Christie missed most of the 2011 season for FC Tampa Bay due to hip surgery he had undertaken during the off season.
 At the conclusion of the 2011 season Christie left FC Tampa Bay.
 Christie played in the ASB Premiership in New Zealand's top flight competition for Waitakere United in at least two separate spells from 2004 onwards.